fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 and if it hits a bot, you apply some damage to it.
 In this case bots can also shoot, and this is where borrow checker again gets in our way.
 If you try to uncomment the `// weapon.shoot(ctx.handle, &mut ctx.scene.graph);` line, you'll get a compilation error that tells you that `ctx.scene.graph` is already borrowed.
-It seems that we've stuck, and we need to somehow fix this issue.
+It seems like we are stuck, and we need to somehow fix this issue.
 We can't use multi-borrowing in this case, because it still enforces borrowing rules and instead of compilation error, you'll runtime error.

-To solve this, you can use well-known message passing mechanism.
-The core idea of it is to not call methods immediately, but to collect all the needed data for the call and send it an object, so it can do the call later.
+To solve this, you can use the well-known message passing mechanism.
+The core idea is to not call methods immediately, but to collect all the needed data for the call and send it an object, so it can do the call later.
 Here's how it will look: